 About Wendy Project

-The WENDY project is reshaping the wind energy landscape.
-By fostering public participation, engaging local stakeholders, and promoting societal ownership, we’re steering a shift from ‘Not In My Backyard’ resistance to ‘Please, In My Back Yard’ enthusiasm.
-Our comprehensive approach employs multi-spatial planning and impact assessment tools to harmonize social, environmental, and technoeconomic factors.
-With guidelines, reports, and handbooks, we’re enhancing understanding and empowerment, while a Knowledge Exchange Platform bridges stakeholders and innovations.
-WENDY isn’t just about wind energy—it’s about wind energy for everyone.
+Over three years, WENDY worked to reshape the wind energy landscape.
+By fostering public participation, engaging local stakeholders, and promoting societal ownership, the project supported a shift from ‘Not In My Backyard’ resistance to ‘Please, In My Back Yard’ enthusiasm.
+Through multi-spatial planning and impact assessment tools, WENDY harmonised social, environmental, and technoeconomic factors.
+With guidelines, reports, and handbooks, the project enhanced understanding and empowerment, while the Knowledge Exchange Platform connected stakeholders and innovations.

 Use Cases